lawnjunk/c-the-hard-way/README.md

  * use them when you dont know exactly how long a loop gun run

 ### ex12 if, if else , else
-* controll your flow with conditional
 * if, if else else ya' know
+* one way to controll the flow of your program

+### ex13 switch
+* switch what yo do depending on some cases with a swtich
+* switch staments dont use boolean expressions, they are a jump table